visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

 Appearance
 ^^^^^^^^^^

 The appearance tab specifies how the integral curve will be rendered.
 In addition to the :ref:`common ICS appearance` attributes common to all ICS operators, the Integral Curve operator supports the following attributes.

 Data
 """"

-Allows the user to set the coloring associated with each data point on the integral curve.
-You can set the coloring setting to one of:

-Solid
-    Every curve is given the same color.

-Seed ID
-    Each curve is given a different color.

-Speed
-    Each curve's color varies by the magnitude of the vector field at each point along the curve.

-Vorticity Magnitude
-    Each curve's color varies by the magnitude of the vorticity at each point along the curve.

-Arc Length
-    Each curve is colored according to its path length.

-Absolute time
-    Each curve's color varies by the absolute time associated with each integration step at each point along the curve.

-Relative time
-    Each curve's color varies by the relative time associated with each integration step at each point along the curve assuming the seed point is at time zero (t = 0).
+The data type controls how the integral curves are colored.
+There are various options, the names of which are self-descriptive such as coloring the curves a *solid* color or according to a *seed*.
+Only those options that require further clarification are described further here.

 Average Distance from seed
     Each curve is colored according to the average distance of all the points